 Saturday November 1, 9 AM - 2 PM.
 Plant trees at Kitsap County's newest park.
 Go home with a Get Dirty T-shirt from REI.
 Join other rock star volunteers at the new Port Gamble Shoreline Park.
 We'll start the day by removing invasive plants, and then plant the red cedar saplings that will one day shade this beautiful park.

 Port Gamble Shoreline Park is the first land purchased through the Kitsap Forest & Bay Project's effort to conserve nearly 7,000 acres of forestland surrounding Port Gamble Bay.
 The park includes 1.5 miles of shoreline and more than 500 acres of forest for hiking, cycling, running, horseback riding, and birding.
 Bring your gloves, shovels, clippers and sturdy shoes.
 Enjoy the shoreline, the views, some great snacks and the company of other fabulous volunteers!
+Details and directions.

 On Wednesday, September 17th, neighbors from across the Kitsap Peninsula are invited to the initial community meeting hosted by the Bainbridge Non-Motorized Transportation Advisory Committee (NMTAC) to help design the second section of the Sound to Olympics regional trail on the Island between Winslow Way and Vineyard Lane--building active transportation connections with all West Sound communities.
 The meeting will present project context, purpose, and goals; note physical and financial constraints; and receive input from stakeholders on potential elements and alternatives.